 Advice for great taste and better halogen cooked beef meals:

 - Start off with a non-heated halogen cooker

 - Adding red wine 30 minutes before it’s done will make your beef significantly tastier

 - Don’t add salt!
 You want your beef juicy.
 It will suck up the moisture.
 Black pepper is fine

 - If you’re dealing with a large piece of beef, cover it with foil to prevent outer burning.

-A general rule of thumb: If there are instructions on the bag – follow the ones for a fan oven, but lower the suggested temperature by 20 degrees and cook for less.
+- Read instructions between the lines – If there are instructions on the bag follow the ones for a fan oven, but lower the suggested temperature by 20 degrees and cook for less.

 - Use aluminium foil with caution – As stated before the fan of this type of cooker is really good at distributing the heat.
 This also means it is strong.
 If you happen to use cooking foil in your halogen cooker make sure it stays where you wrap it.

 - Be careful when opening the lid – hot steam is dangerous, but if you do not lean directly over the cooker you will be fine.